-The ability to start a fire without matches or a lighter is a skill that distinguishes the men from the boys when it comes to prepping.
-That said, there are three basic ways to start a fire with sticks and one unique way using willow and chaga.
+The ability to start a fire without matches or a lighter is a skill that distinguishes the men from the boys when it comes to prepping, but that doesn’t mean you should rely soley on it.

 Make a spindle about 2-foot long and the thickness of your thumb or little finger and shave any bumps or branches off.
 If you can find fireweed, it makes a great spindle.